techidaily/site-win11-tips/source/_posts/top-5-strategies-to-eradicate-failed-rpc-in-windows.md

 ## 5\.
 Reset the Faulty Program

  There can be a problem with the program that you are trying to open.
 In this case, you can try to resolve issues within the programs by using the repair feature offered in Windows by default.
-If that does not work, you can[reset the program on Windows](https://www.makeuseof.com/windows-reset-app/) to its default state to fix any potential issues.
+If that does not work, you can [reset the program on Windows](https://www.makeuseof.com/windows-reset-app/) to its default state to fix any potential issues.

 ![Reset Settings app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/reset-or-repair-settings-app-edit.jpg)